Over-knight/FoodRescue/README.md

 4. **Use filter tabs**: Toggle between "All Items", "Meals", or "Groceries"
 5. View food details and checkout

-### 2. Restaurant/Grocery Store Flow
+### 2. Restaurant/Store Flow
-1. Login as restaurant OR grocery store
+1. Login as restaurant OR store
 2. Post surplus food items (meals or groceries)
 3. View **Analytics Dashboard** (`/analytics`)
 4. Review data science insights and predictions